Deer camp is a truly special place.

 Sure, the hunt is the main attraction, but it's generally not what sticks with us the longest.
 Deer camp is a majestic place for friends, stories and great food.

 If you don't have a deer camp, this piece will inspire you to get one started for yourself.
-These are five reasons that we all love deer camp just as much as we love the hunt itself.
+These are five reasons we all love deer camp just as much as we love the hunt itself.

 Food makes everything in life better, no ifs, ands or buts about it, and it's the same at deer camp.
 One of my personal favorite things about hunting, and one of the neatest things about the sport is getting to enjoy a harvest on your plate in a variety of different ways.
 There's nothing like shooting a doe at dusk and then turning around and grilling her tenderloin that weekend at the camp house with the crew!